Gratefulness Vs. Thankfulness: Expressing Gratitude

 Benefits of online therapy

-Online therapy may offer an effective and accessible way for people to develop a stronger sense of gratitude and thankfulness.
+Online therapy may offer an effective and available way for people to develop a stronger sense of gratitude and thankfulness.
 Through virtual counseling sessions, individuals may learn to recognize the importance of expressing appreciation and become more mindful of how they interact with others.
-For individuals who experience depression and anxiety, having access to professional therapy sessions from the comfort of their homes can make them more likely to deeply engage in the therapy process.
+For individuals who experience depression and anxiety, having professional therapy sessions from the comfort of their homes can make them more likely to deeply engage in the therapy process.

 Effectiveness of online therapy